mirror/vbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

    So, disable it as much as possible.

    W10: gpedit.msc -> "Administrative Templates" -> "Windows Components"
+   -> "Windows Update":
-   -> "Windows Update" -> "Configure Automatic Updates":  Enable and select "2 - Notify for download and notiy for install".
+     - "Configure Automatic Updates": Enable and select "2 - Notify for download and notiy for install".
+     - "Allow Automatic Updates immediate installation": Disable.
+     - "No auto-restart with logged on users for scheduled automatic updates installations": Enabled.

 6. Go to the group policy editor (gpedit.msc) and change "Computer Configuration" -> "Windows Settings" -> "Security Settings" -> "Local Policies"